danpeig/node-red-meshtastic-msg/README.md

 - Failed installation: Depending on the installation method, you may have to edit the file `meshtastic-msg.js` and change the path of the ImportSync to the location where Meshtastic library was installed.
 Example: `importSync("../../@meshtastic/js/dist/index.js")`.
 - Device is connecting and can send messages but not receive: Device can be overloaded with requests, try increasing the fetch interval (5s or more)
 - Node-RED crashing after an update: This can happen if the update alters the structure of the device configuration node.
 Find the connection node in your `flows.json` and delete it.
 After restarting Node-RED you will be able to create a new device configuration node.
-- Node-RED crashing with the error message `TypeError: fetch failed`: The host name or IP address cannot be reached from Node-RED server this is caused by network connectivity problems.
+- Node-RED crashing with the error message `TypeError: fetch failed`: The host name or IP address cannot be reached from Node-RED server.
+This is caused by network connectivity problems.
 There is a Node test script in this project folder to help diagnosing the problem: [test_connection.mjs](test_connection.mjs).
 - Permission to access serial devices: The linux user running Node-RED must be part of the dialout group `sudo usermod -a -G dialout USER_NAME`

 ## Examples